codeforamerica/ohana-api-admin/README.md

 As of July 15, 2014, the admin functionality is now available in the [Ohana API](http://github.com/codeforamerica/ohana-api/) Rails app to make it easier to use and maintain.
 This repo will no longer be updated, but it will remain available as a demo application that you can use to build an external admin interface.

-Note that you will need to have the latest version of Ohana API installed for this standalone admin app to work.
-Also note that the standalone app is very basic and is missing several handy features that have been added to the integrated admin interface.
+This admin interface most likely no longer works with the latest version of Ohana API.
+Also, note that the standalone app is very basic and is missing several handy features that have been added to the integrated admin interface.

 ## Demo
 You can see a running version of the application at